 But if you take a different tack and start celebrating local businesses in your posts and your blog, people will take notice.
 You could interview local business leaders, pass along discounts from these vendors, even talk about how they are helping people in the community.
 However you promote those businesses, just make sure it is sincere.

-Planning Pod is online event management and planning software that streamlines how you plan events and saves you time with busywork so you can spend more time growing your business.
-Try it free for 30 days.
+Planning Pod is an online platform offering event management & planning tools as well as venue management & booking solutions.
+It streamlines how you plan events and saves you time with busywork so you can spend more time growing your business.
+Try it free for 14 days.